FM Non-Duplication Rule: Legal challenge

 By the beginning of 1967, after several additional delays and requests for exemptions, Section 73.242 of the FCC's code of regulations had been amended and the rule had taken full effect.
-Shortly afterwards, San Francisco's KKHI, one of the stations to which the FCC had granted a temporary exemption good through April of that year, appealed the denial of its application for a permanent exemption to the United States Court of Appeals for the District of Columbia, which has appellate jurisdiction over administrative actions of federal agencies.
+Shortly afterward, San Francisco's KKHI, one of the stations to which the FCC had granted a temporary exemption good through April of that year, appealed the denial of its application for a permanent exemption to the United States Court of Appeals for the District of Columbia, which has appellate jurisdiction over administrative actions of federal agencies.
 KKHI also challenged the Non-Duplication Rule itself as being outside the FCC's authority and an unconstitutional infringement of its right to freedom of speech under the First Amendment.

 KKHI had sought its exemption primarily on the grounds that it was the only classical music station in the Bay Area.
 As evidence that the exemption was in the public interest, it introduced a survey of its listeners showing that they strongly supported continued simulcasting, especially since they liked to listen both at home and in their cars.
 Further, KKHI argued that the costs of compliance would be prohibitive and that it had the exclusive right to decide what programming to offer its listeners without the FCC's interference.
 It made an additional argument on procedural grounds, that the commission should have at least held a hearing before denying the exemption application.

 The circuit's chief judge, David L. Bazelon, was chosen for the panel that would hear the case.
 With him were E. Barrett Prettyman, a former chief judge of the court now on senior status, and Warren Burger, chosen several years later to be Chief Justice of the Supreme Court.
 It heard oral arguments in the case in November.